|

 Most bear cubs are born in

 This is something that needs be done a little at time.
-It helps if the cub
+The cub should be

-day..
-Then I would start cutting back on the bottles..
-I would Try to get
+day.
+I start cutting back on the bottles.
+I would try to get

-them to eat more food..
-Sometimes they would go without a bottle for a day
+them to eat more food.
+Sometimes they would go without a bottle for

-two to three weeks to completely bottle break them..
+took about two to three weeks to completely bottle break them.

-Sybil was much harder to break than Benny..
-Benny was eating more food,
+Sybil was much harder to break than Benny.
+Benny was eating more

-than Sybil was at 7 months..
-Sybil was also much more aggressive than
+food than Sybil was at 7 months.
+Sybil was also much more

 |